StartArticlesWhat is Email Marketing and Transactional Email?

 2. Content:

-– Sent in real time or almost real time after the trigger is activated
+– Sent in real or near real time after the trigger is fired.

-– Provide important information, confirm actions, improve the user experience
+– Provide important information, confirm actions, improve user experience.

 5. Personalization:

-– Highly personalized based on the user's specific action
+– Highly personalized based on specific user action.

 6. Relevance: